 Eat Healthy & Stay Hydrated

-You don’t need to become a vegan or vegetarian if you aren’t already one during your taper, but you should be focusing on eating healthy and staying hydrated.
-You don’t want to change your diet up too much, but you also should be avoiding fast foods and highly processed foods.
+You don’t need to become a vegan or vegetarian if you aren’t already one during your taper.
+But you should be focusing on eating healthy and staying hydrated.
+Hopefully at this point that doens’t mean making any big changes – you don’t want to change your diet up too much.
+You should be avoiding fast food and highly processed foods, and maybe even alcohol.

-Focus on eating healthy foods and good carbohydrates as well as making sure that you’re drinking the fluid that you need.
+The same foods that power effective training will get you ready for your race.
+Focus on eating fresh, healthy foods and good carbohydrates.
+Make sure that you’re drinking the fluids you need.
 Being dehydrated on race day will slow you down quite a bit and could do serious damage to your body.

-If you’re not sure if you’re drinking enough water, just pinch the skin on the back of your hand.
+Not sure you’re drinking enough water?
+Just pinch the skin on the back of your hand.
 If it snaps into place quickly, you have enough water in your system.
 If not, you’re dehydrated and should go drink a glass of water.

 Pay Attention to Nagging Injuries